Kanye West Drops New Music, ‘Banned’ From Oscars After-Parties

 — Lyrical Lemonade (@LyricaLemonade) March 1, 2017

-While many of his fans may not know this, Kanye West debuted the 17-minute long song during his fashion show at New York Fashion Week in February, playing it on loop during the fashion event.
+While many of his fans may not know this, Kanye West debuted the 17-minute long song during his fashion show at New York Fashion Week in February, playing it on a loop during the fashion event.

-This is not the first time that Kanye West and The-Dream have collaborated together, as the rappers have previously recorded such songs as “Ultralight Beam” and “Highlights.”
+This is not the first time that Kanye West and The-Dream have collaborated together as the rappers have previously recorded such songs as “Ultralight Beam” and “Highlights.”

-Although Kanye West has been featured on several songs on albums of other artists over the past four months, “Bed” is the first track the rapper has released since his headline-making hospitalization in November last year.
+Although Kanye West had been featured on several songs on albums of other artists over the past four months, “Bed” is the first track the rapper had released since his headline-making hospitalization in November last year.

 The 17-minute song, which is probably the most relaxing song Kanye West has ever recorded in his musical career, features The-Dream’s feathery singing.
 The new song doesn’t seem to feature any vocals from Yeezy.